w4hf/Tools-Ansible-Collections/README.md

 # Ansible Collection

-A collection of useful tools built through the years
+A collection of tools for automation and containers.